Pawissanan/DataScience_Bootcamp_Project/README.md

-# DataScience_Bootcamp_Project
+# DataScience Bootcamp Project
-Data science bootcamp with @Toy DataRockie
+Data science bootcamp with @Toy from DataRockie